segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 > info ""
 > Note that you can't send events before you identify people.
 Ensure you're making the profile(s) known in the destination before you send events.
 You can do this by sending an `Audience Membership Changed` event first, or by creating an Identify event in Connections.

-#### Entity Added
+#### Entity added

 Send an action to a destination when an entity associated with a profile matches the audience condition.
+Select your entity from the **Select entity** dropdown menu.

-Use these actions to orchestrate campaigns in other tools.
+Use this action to orchestrate campaigns in other tools.

 Example use cases:
 - Send a reminder to a customer when a credit card associated with their profile has an outstanding balance.
 - Notify a traveler when a flight associated with their profile is delayed.
 - Notify a customer when a product associated with their profile's wishlist is back in stock.

-#### Entity Removed
+#### Entity removed

 Send an event to a destination when an entity assoacited with the profile no longer matches the audience condition.
+Select your entity from the **Select entity** dropdown menu.

-Use these events to orchestrate campaigns in other tools.
+Use this action to orchestrate campaigns in other tools.

 Example use cases:
 - Send a confirmation to a customer when a credit card associated with their profile has been paid off.
 - Send a confirmation to the primary doctor when each of their associated patients completes their annual check up.

-#### Audience Entered
+#### Audience entered

 Send a Track event to a destination when a profile matches the audience condition.
 Use these events to orchestrate campaigns in other tools.